“Together, we see a world where people unite & take action to create lasting change -

 Our Leigh High School Rotary Interact students volunteering at Second Harvest.

-Donating bikes to Good Karma.
+We donated bikes to Good Karma.

-Sorting items donated for fire evacuees in Summer 2020.
+We sorting items donated for fire evacuees in Summer 2020.

 Choose a Rotary Cause & Donate here